Brewster Jennings & Associates: D&B statements

-A spokeswoman for Dun & Bradstreet, a New Jersey operator of commercial databases, said Brewster Jennings was first entered into its records on May 22, 1994, but wouldn't discuss the source of the filing.
+A spokeswoman for Dun & Bradstreet, an operator of commercial databases, said Brewster Jennings was first entered into its records on May 22, 1994, but wouldn't discuss the source of the filing.
 Its records list the company, at 101 Arch Street, Boston, Massachusetts, as a "legal services office," which could mean a law firm, with annual sales of $60,000, one employee, and a chief executive identified as "Victor Brewster, Partner."

 Origin of the company name

 The front company appears to have based its name on the late Benjamin Brewster Jennings, a president and founder of the Socony-Vacuum oil company, which would later become Mobil Oil and which then merged to become part of ExxonMobil.
 But the Jennings family denies any connection, said a grandson, Brewster Jennings, a real estate investor in Durango, Colorado.
-He said that since the firm was named as a CIA front he's heard from many friends and family members who "find tremendous humor in all this."
+He said that since the firm was named as a CIA front he has heard from many friends and family members who "find tremendous humor in all this."